Information on data protection

 VII.
 Is an automated decision-making used?

-We generally do not use an automated decision-making process (including profiling) in the sense of Art.
-22 of the GDPR in connection with the running of our website.
+We generally do not use an automated decision-making process (including profiling) in the sense of Article 22 of the GDPR in connection with the running of our website.
 Where we use such procedures in individual cases, we will inform you about this separately to the extent provided for by law.

 VIII.
 Will data be transmitted to countries outside the EU/EEA?